-Jewellery: There is a huge variety of decorative nose rings and nose studs available for nostril piercings, from simple silver rings to more decorative jewelled studs, you can really customize your new body modification.
-If you want to make a real style statement, you can even try wearing a chain decoration between your nose piercing and your ear piercing, just like they do in India!
+Jewellery: There is a huge variety of decorative nose rings and nose studs available for nostril piercings, from simple rings to more decorative jewelled studs, you can really customize your new body modification to make a real style statement.
+All of Our Titanium Body Jewellery is made from Ti6-Al4-V ELI Medical Grade Titanium, the only grade conforming to ISO 5832-3:1996 and comes from UK suppliers direct, only the best available for our clients.

 Laura Ljaze, Body Piercing, Top Floor Sohos, 80 Bold Street Liverpool, L14HR (07951 471196)